asadnq/site/src/content/projects/spacetoon-go-web-redesign.md

 ## Overview

 Spacetoon Go Web Redesign is a complete rebuild of the platform, featuring a new brand identity, improved UX, and a modernized tech stack.
-This project comes with a new set of features from payments to streaming, making it possible for users to enjoy the best of Spacetoon Go.
+This project comes with a new set of features from payments to streaming, making it possible for users to enjoy the best of Spacetoon Go in a web browser.

 ## Key Features